 Logo of CME Group

-A technical glitch at one of CME Group’s data centers halted trade on its electronic platforms, causing a temporary shutdown across global currency, commodity and futures markets today, Nov.
-28.
+The update follows a technical glitch at one of the company’s data centers that suspended trading on its electronic platforms, triggering a temporary shutdown across global currency, commodity and futures markets on Friday.

-The exchange said in a statement that the issue stemmed from a cooling-system malfunction at its CyrusOne data centers, triggering a halt in trading for futures linked to currencies, commodities, Treasuries and equities.
-CME added that support teams are working to resolve the problem and will update market participants on reopening times.
+The exchange said the issue resulted from a cooling system malfunction at its CyrusOne data centers, which halted trading in futures linked to currencies, commodities, Treasuries and equities.
+It added that support teams are working to resolve the issue and will notify market participants about reopening times.

-This is the most extensive disruption since a similar incident forced CME to halt electronic trading in certain agricultural contracts in 2014.
-Other global exchanges saw smaller outages in 2024.
+The disruption is the most extensive since a similar incident forced CME to halt electronic trading in certain agricultural contracts in 2014.
+Other global exchanges experienced smaller outages in 2024.

 CME Group is one of the world’s largest derivatives marketplaces, operating several exchanges including the New York Mercantile Exchange (Nymex), the Chicago Board of Trade (CBOT) and the Commodity Exchange (COMEX).